rhomobile/rhomobile-docs/docs/en/edge/guide/printing.md

 ## 3) Connect to the Printer

-The scripts in STEP 2 will causae the `searchPrinters` callback function to be executed for each printer found.
+>> The scripts in STEP 2 repeat the `searchPrinters` callback function until no more printers are found.
 The callback's `printerID` property will be used to establish a connection with the desired printer.
-When the search is complete, it will issue one more callbacks with a success status, but will not contain a printerID.
-You would use this as an indication that the search process is complete and it is safe to connect to the printer.
+When a search is complete, `searchPrinters` will issue one additional callback with a success status but the result will contain no `printerID`.
+You would use this as an indication that the search process is complete and it is safe to connect to one of the found printers.

 NOTE: This ID is a unique identifier that is tracked by the RhoMobile framework.
 It is different from any ID that the printer manufacturer might be using.